- Dolby Atmos

 - Fire TV Cube 1st Gen or 2nd Gen

-Note: You cannot listen to Dolby Atmos Music on TIDAL directly on your Echo Studio(s); it has to be connected to your Fire TV device.
+Echo Studio with Fire TV Cube 1st Gen or 2nd Gen, Fire TV Stick 4K, or Fire TV (3rd Gen) You cannot listen to Dolby Atmos Music on TIDAL directly on your Echo Studio(s); it has to be connected to your Fire TV device.

-- Connect your Fire TV device and Echo device(s) to the same network and Amazon account.
+- Connect your Fire TV and Echo devices (s) to the same network and Amazon account.

 - In the Alexa app, tap on the Devices icon on the lower right-hand side and then tap the “+” icon on the upper right-hand side.

 - Tap “Set Up Audio System” from the popup and tap “Home Cinema” on the next screen.

 - Select your Fire TV device and then “Next” to name your new Home Theatre system.

 - Select the Echo devices you would like to use as speakers – you can set-up up to two speakers, plus an optional Echo Sub.

 - Follow the on-screen instructions.
 Once you enable your speaker system, manage your Home Theatre settings on your Fire TV.

 Important to note: